openworm/openworm_docs/projects.rst

 The Optimization engine uses optimization techniques like genetic algorithms to help fill gaps in our knowledge of the electrophysiology of *C. elegans* muscle cells and neurons.

-More detailed information is available on the :ref:`Model validation project page <model-validation>`.
+More detailed information is available on the :ref:`Optimization project page <optimization>`.

 **Data Collection and Representation**